leejimin3/Rand_Recoil/README.md

 ## Progress

-1. Install programs / Implement gun functionality Implementation -Done ✔
+1. Install programs / Implement gun functionality Implementation ✔
-2. Implementing gun recoil function(No Random) -Done ✔
+2. Implementing gun recoil function(No Random) ✔
-3. Implementation of the array function of recoil(No Random, Just array) -Done ✔
+3. Implementation of the array function of recoil(No Random, Just array) ✔
-4. Implement the random function of the recoil array -Done ✔
+4. Implement the random function of the recoil array ✔

 ---
 ## Diagram